akmalfaditya/Bootcamp/Practice/Web Development/Implemented WebAPI/README.md

         Description = "A comprehensive Todo List Management API with authentication and CRUD operations" });

-    // Add JWT Authentication to Swagger
-    c.AddSecurityDefinition("Bearer", new OpenApiSecurityScheme
+    // Add JWT Authentication to Swagger UI c.AddSecurityDefinition("Bearer", new OpenApiSecurityScheme
     {
         Description = "JWT Authorization header using the Bearer scheme.
-Enter 'Bearer' [space] and then your token.", Name = "Authorization",
+Enter 'Bearer' [space] and then your token in the text input below.", Name = "Authorization",
         In = ParameterLocation.Header,
         Type = SecuritySchemeType.ApiKey,